Secret: 10,2 / Power and Struggle

 We opened the doors five minutes before the start.
 Most people were already waiting outside.
 Inside the room, we had placed 34 chairs — exactly one for each participant — arranged in three circles.

-The inner circle had 8 chairs, the middle circle 11 chairs, and the outer circle 15 chairs.
+The inner circle had 6 chairs, the middle circle 11 chairs, and the outer circle 15 chairs.

 I sat in the inner circle.
 The crisis psychiatrist sat in the middle, and the Gestalt therapist in the outer circle.

 Most participants looked surprised when they entered.
 Some tried to joke.
 But everyone found a chair.
 At exactly 2:00 p.m., two chairs were still empty.
+One of them besides me.

 Demonstration of